futurist/wrap-data/README.md

 ## Usage

-First you need a **stream** like helper function or library, which conforms to the [fantasy land](https://github.com/fantasyland/fantasy-land) specification, [flyd](https://github.com/paldepind/flyd) is recommanded.
+First you need a **stream** like helper function or library, which conforms to the [fantasy land applicative](https://github.com/fantasyland/fantasy-land#applicative) specification, [flyd](https://github.com/paldepind/flyd) is recommanded.

 ### - **Convert existing data and use wrapped data**